What is Grace Midtown?

 Dress Code

 The style of dress is casual.
 Grace Midtown is “a come as you are” body for worship.
-The earlier services (9 am & 11 am) have an older crowd that chooses to dress up a bit.
-The evening crowd (5 pm) is more college-age and early-to-mid 20’s.
-The point is to come in and worship.
+There is currently one service on Sundays at 10am.
+The older crowd tends to dress up a little bit while the younger crowd dresses a little more modern.
+The point is to come in and worship, so don’t fret too much.

 Worship & Music Style